-During the year, the Group has responded to the impact of the Covid-19 pandemic with additional measures:
+During the year, the Group has continued to adapt and respond to the impact of the Covid-19 pandemic in the following ways:

 The Directors have engaged on a regular basis with all staff to keep them up to date with our response to the pandemic and the progress of the business.
 The Group has taken precautions to ensure that servicing, manufacturing and office functions can continue in a Covid safe environment through implementing social distancing measures on its premises and providing suitable sanitising products and personal protective equipment to all staff.
 This has allowed the Group to continue to meet the needs of its customers.

 The Directors recognise the need to foster business relationships with suppliers and customers.
-We aim to have an open, constructive and effective relationship with all suppliers including site visits by our staff to ensure supply chain sustainability, responsible sourcing and supply chain resilience.
+We aim to have an open, constructive and effective relationship with all suppliers, including site visits by our staff to ensure supply chain sustainability, responsible sourcing and supply chain resilience.